Yes, You Can Stay in a Ski Town for Under $150 a Night

 Conway, New Hampshire

 With pricy lodging throughout the White Mountains, the new ten-room Conway Hostel, or the CoHo, aims to provide affordable overnight accommodation for adventurous types.
 It’s located less than 15 minutes from skiing at Cranmore Mountain Resort, and Attitash and Wildcat aren’t far, either.
-Due to COVID, the property is currently only renting private rooms, each with three sets of bunk beds, so you can sleep six people to a room—and for a mere $89 a night.
+Due to COVID, the property is currently only renting private rooms, for a mere $99 a night.
 Proof of vaccination is required for all guests.
 Shared spaces include communal bathrooms, a living area, and a kitchen.

 Old Town Inn